Community Inclusion Standard

 What are we doing?

-Deciding Matters and members of the Nature Finance Certification Alliance (NFCA) have incubated a project proposal, seeking funding from the FIRNS grant programme, to establish an outline business case for a new UK-wide standard for community participation and how this would translate to a clear set of community benefits, under a clear set of community wealth building principles.
+Deciding Matters and members of the Nature Finance Certification Alliance (NFCA) incubated a project proposal in Spring 2023 to FIRNS to establish an outline business case for a new UK-wide standard for community participation and how this would translate to a clear set of community benefits, under a clear set of community wealth building principles.

-A prototype certification product will be derived from a key output of our development phase work: a Best Practice Participation Guide: Community Inclusion for Community Benefit.
-Co-designed with key stakeholders from each of the pilot sites identified, with deliberative input from their wider communities as well as broader stakeholder networks, and critical feedback from an expert advisory board.
+Following a co-design with project partners, an 'alpha release' certification product is currently undergoing wider consultation and testing through trial audits; supported by our Best Practice Guide: Community Inclusion for Community Benefit.
+The guide has been co-designed with key stakeholders from a range of live projects, with deliberative input from their wider communities as well as broader stakeholder networks, and critical feedback from an expert advisory board.

-This guide will build on and complement existing frameworks, including the National Standards for Community Engagement (SCDC), the Participation Framework (Scottish Government), Public Engagement Strategy for Climate Change (Scottish Government), Community Wealth Building and a Just Transition to Net Zero (Community Land Scotland), Green Finance Institute Toolkit and recent research completed by the University of Strathclyde on ‘Carbon Offsetting for Communities’.
+This guide is building on and complement existing frameworks, including the National Standards for Community Engagement (SCDC), the Participation Framework (Scottish Government), Public Engagement Strategy for Climate Change (Scottish Government), Community Wealth Building and a Just Transition to Net Zero (Community Land Scotland), Green Finance Institute Toolkit and recent research completed by the University of Strathclyde on ‘Carbon Offsetting for Communities’.

 A number of private-sector led Natural Capital projects in Scotland have excluded local communities in planning, management and decision making.
 Without their involvement, opportunities can be missed to provide additional economic, social and well-being benefits, alongside creating reputational and delivery risks for the investors in the project.